-- [Hospital name] joins the other Nevada hospitals in driving down the overdose fatality rate in our community and helping achieve the goal of all Nevada EDs implementing ED THN distribution. - [Hospital name] ED Standing Order (SO) and [hospital name] ED Standard Operating Procedure (SOP) are created following guidelines provided by Nevada State Opioid Response Naloxone Distribution Program (NDP). - NDP application, [hospital name] ED Standing Order, [hospital name] ED Standard Operating Procedure will be submitted to DPBH on [date]. - If NDP approves the application for take-home naloxone for distribution at [hospital name], relevant partners such as the ED medical director, nursing leadership, and pharmacy department will be notified of a successful application and work will begin on project implementation by [date].
+- [Hospital name] joins the other Nevada hospitals in driving down the overdose fatality rate in our community and helping achieve the goal of all Nevada EDs implementing ED THN distribution. - [Hospital name] [hospital name] ED Standard Operating Procedure (SOP) is created following guidelines provided by Nevada State Opioid Response Naloxone Distribution Program (NDP). - NDP application, [hospital name], [hospital name] ED Standard Operating Procedure will be submitted to DPBH on [date]. - If NDP approves the application for take-home naloxone for distribution at [hospital name], relevant partners such as the ED medical director, nursing leadership, and pharmacy department will be notified of a successful application and work will begin on project implementation by [date].